cdktf/cdktf-provider-snowflake/docs/networkPolicyAttachment.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Specifies whether the network policy should be applied globally to your Snowflake account<br><br>**Note:** The Snowflake user running `terraform apply` must be on an IP address allowed by the network policy to set that policy globally on the Snowflake account.<br><br>Additionally, a Snowflake account can only have one network policy set globally at any given time.
+(Default: `false`) Specifies whether the network policy should be applied globally to your Snowflake account<br><br>**Note:** The Snowflake user running `terraform apply` must be on an IP address allowed by the network policy to set that policy globally on the Snowflake account.<br><br>Additionally, a Snowflake account can only have one network policy set globally at any given time.
 This resource does not enforce one-policy-per-account, it is the user's responsibility to enforce this.
 If multiple network policy resources have `set_for_account: true`, the final policy set on the account will be non-deterministic.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/network_policy_attachment#set_for_account NetworkPolicyAttachment#set_for_account}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/network_policy_attachment#set_for_account NetworkPolicyAttachment#set_for_account}

+---

+##### `timeouts`<sup>Optional</sup> <a name="timeouts" id="@cdktf/provider-snowflake.networkPolicyAttachment.NetworkPolicyAttachment.Initializer.parameter.timeouts"></a>

+- *Type:* <a href="#@cdktf/provider-snowflake.networkPolicyAttachment.NetworkPolicyAttachmentTimeouts">NetworkPolicyAttachmentTimeouts</a>

+timeouts block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/network_policy_attachment#timeouts NetworkPolicyAttachment#timeouts}

 ---